 You can get the iCalendar Feed URLs by clicking the blue menu button in the top right corner of your calendar and then selecting iCalendar Feeds (see screen shot below).
 If the iCalendar Feeds menu item is not active in your menu, then this feature has been disabled for your calendar.
 Ask the administrator of your calendar to enable it.

 How to add iCalendar Feeds to Other Calendar Applications

 This section describes how you configure various calendar applications to using iCalendar feeds provided by Teamup.
 Steps:

 1. Copy iCalendar feed URL from Teamup

-- Paste the Feed URL in the feed address field of the subscribing calendar applications
+2. Paste the feed URL into the feed address field of the subscribing calendar applications.
+For specific help see:

 1. Open File, select New Calendar Subscription

 2. Paste the URL you copied from your Teamup Calendar feed, click Subscribe

 3. On the next screen, edit the name, etc. and choose the auto-refresh frequency (from every 5 min. to every week).
 Click OK.

 See also instructions from Apple.
 If you’d like to have iCloud to push a Teamup Calendar feed to all your Apple devices, subscribe it on your Mac (not on iPhone or iPad), make sure to choose “iCloud” as the Location as described here.